Bridgmon History, Family Crest & Coats of Arms

 Bridgmon is an Anglo-Saxon name.
-The name was originally given to a dweller by or "keeper of the bridge" in various parts of England
+The name was originally given to a dweller by or "keeper of the bridge" in various parts of England.

 Early Origins of the Bridgmon family

 The surname Bridgmon was first found in Sussex where one of the first records of the name was John Brygeman who was listed in the Subsidy Rolls of that county in 1296.
-The next reference of the name was John Bregman who was listed in 1310 in Essex
+The next reference of the name was John Bregman who was listed in 1310 in Essex.

 A few years later, John Bruggemon was listed in the Subsidy Rolls of Warwickshire of 1332.
 The same reference listed two versions of the following entry: William Breggeman and William atte Bregge.
 In the Yorkshire Poll Tax records of 1379, we found Johannes Brigeman.

 Important Dates for the Bridgmon family

 This web page shows only a small excerpt of our Bridgmon research.
 Another 72 words (5 lines of text) covering the years 1646, 1647, 1577, 1652, 1568, 1638, 1682, 1671, 1682, 1606, 1674, 1640, 1642, 1649, 1701, 1646, 1699, 1685, 1687, 1692, 1699, 1695, 1764, 1577 and 1652 are included under the topic Early Bridgmon History in all our PDF Extended History products and printed products wherever possible.

 Bridgmon Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Bridgmon has appeared include Bridgeman, Bridgman and others.

 Early Notables of the Bridgmon family (pre 1700)

 Distinguished members of the family include Dr. John Bridgeman (1577-1652), Bishop of Chester who purchased the manor of Great Lever from the Assheton family, re-built the Hall, and resided here during some part of the Rebellion.
-The Bishop's eldest son, Sir Orlando Bridgeman, chief Baron of the exchequer, and afterwards lord...
-Another 152 words (11 lines of text) are included under the topic Early Bridgmon Notables in all our PDF Extended History products and printed products wherever possible.
+The Bishop's eldest son, Sir Orlando Bridgeman, chief Baron of the exchequer, and afterwards lord keeper of the great seal, was the first English-man advanced to the dignity of Baronet by Charles II. after the Restoration, by the name of Sir Orlando Bridgeman, of Great Lever.

+Another 102 words (7 lines of text) are included under the topic Early Bridgmon Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Bridgmon family to Ireland

 Some of the Bridgmon family moved to Ireland, but this topic is not covered in this excerpt.

 Another 40 words (3 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the Bridgmon family to the New World and Oceana
+Migration of the Bridgmon family

-at great expense in ships that were overcrowded and full of disease.
+At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
+Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Bridgmon arrived in North America very early: Jacob Bridgemen who settled in Virginia in 1654; John Bridgeman settled in Virginia in 1663; Walter Bridgeman arrived in Philadelphia in 1684; Thomas Bridgman settled in Virginia in 1654.

 - ^ Reaney, P.H and R.M.
 Wilson, A Dictionary of English Surnames.
 London: Routledge, 1991.
 Print.
 (ISBN 0-415-05737-X)